- Yes, as a tech tree vehicle

 The first bomber version of the Mosquito was the B Mk.IV Series 1 with ten units produced.
 This photograph is of the much more common B Mk.IV Series 2 and is the first picture you will find on the aircraft’s Wikipedia page (what can I say, it’s a good photo).
 Note the flame dampeners covering the Merlin’s exhaust pipes and glass nose for the bombardier’s sight.

 The Mosquito would immediately proliferate throughout RAF squadrons once mass production began in late 1941 and found itself well-suited for a variety of roles.
 It was a stable platform at low altitude which lent itself well to precision bombing and ground attack, while its high altitude speed made it difficult to intercept effectively.
 Originally the combat record was not stellar - the gap between the Mosquito and German fighters at low altitude was not large and could easily be closed with a diving attack.
 In addition, the bomb load was light (only 2,000 pounds with the B Mk.IV Series 2) at a time when heavy bombers were in demand.
 Slowly, due to improvements to the aircraft and tactics, the Mosquito became harder to intercept and dealt more damage to its targets.
-By the end of World War II it had proven itself to be not only extremely annoying but had the punch to back it up.
+By the end of World War II it had proven itself to be not only extremely annoying but had the punch to back it up with a maximum load of 5,000 pounds which could be delivered over long distances.
 After the end of the war, though, the Mosquito found itself waiting for its inevitable retirement.
 Jet propulsion was the way forward, and this extended to bomber aircraft.

 105 of the 274 B.35s were converted to TT.35 target tugs.
 This example, preserved at RAF Museum Midlands, was restored to represent a B.35.
 The plastic shell showing the Merlin 114 is obviously not production standard.
 The port side engine on Mosquitos such as this was slightly heavier due to an additional supercharger (blower) used to pressurize the cabin for high altitude flight.

 However, until the then-in-development English Electric Canberra could arrive to replace the Mosquito, it still had its work cut out for it.
 The latest advancement to the Mosquito towards the end of the war was the PR.32, with two-stage Merlin 113/114 engines for high-altitude flight.
 While the follow-up PR.34 was under development, the idea to use Merlin 113/114s on other Mosquito variants was a pretty obvious improvement to make.
-With 150 octane fuel the Merlin 113 could put out as much power at 6700 m as the Merlin 76 which powered the previous B Mk.XVI could put out at half the height.
-The B.35 would be able to carry the same payload further and faster than ever before.
+With 150 octane fuel the Merlin 113 could put out as much power at 6700 m as the Merlin 76 which powered the previous bomber variant (the B Mk.XVI) could put out at half the height.
+The new B.35 would be able to carry the same payload further and faster than ever before.
 However only 40 units were ready by the end of hostilities in Europe, and despite the last B.35 being completed in 1946 it would not enter service until 1948.
 The B.35 was primarily employed by the BAFO (British Air Forces of Occupation) in Germany, though 109 and 139 Squadrons operated the type in England.
-These were all phased out by the Canberra by late 1953.
-The new jet bomber left the Mosquito in the dust by just about every conceivable metric.
+These were all phased out by the Canberra by late 1953 as the new jet bomber left the Mosquito in the dust by just about every conceivable metric.
 Some B.35s were converted to photo-recce versions retaining the bomb bay for use with flash bombs, and besides the previously mentioned target tugs some unarmed B.35s were used by Spartan Air Services for survey work.
-Due to its time of introduction, the Mosquito B.35 did not see any combat.
-It was never exported and essentially did nothing that anyone bothered writing down.
+Due to its time of introduction, the Mosquito B.35 did not see any combat nor export.
 This was probably for the best since by the time it was introduced the B.35 would have been easy prey to any jet-powered opponent.
-The B.35, while impressive, was another case of too little, too late.
+While it was the ultimate bomber Mosquito, like other land-based piston-engined aircraft it was another case of too little, too late.

 Specifications